colinchcpp/colinchcpp.github.io/_posts/2023/09/27/2023-09-27-11-08-47-993009-game-programming-patterns-by-robert-nystrom.md

 ![Game Programming Patterns](https://images-na.ssl-images-amazon.com/images/I/515i5YWI9fL._SX376_BO1,204,203,200_.jpg)

 Are you interested in game development?
 Whether you're a beginner or an experienced developer, understanding game programming patterns can greatly enhance your skills and improve the quality of your games.
-In this blog post, we will discuss the book "Game Programming Patterns" by Robert Nystrom, a comprehensive guide that delves into the world of patterns specifically tailored for game programmers.
+In this blog post, we will discuss the book "Game Programming Patterns by Robert Nystrom, a comprehensive guide that delves into the world of patterns specifically tailored for game programmers.

 ## Overview of the Book